semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

       image: postgres:9.6    # and will be available in the first image
 ```

+If your custom Docker images are privately hosted, follow the [private Docker
+images section in the Custom CI/CD environment][private-images] to set up your
+access credentials on Semaphore.

 ## Installing additional dependencies

 Let's say that your project uses Bats, which is hosted on GitHub, to test